Byron Georgantopoulos

 The statistical model used to determine the diagnostic units weights is a TFIDF-like formula.
 Instead of the inverse document frequency, the system uses the inverse total frequency in a corpus (hence the name TFICF: Term-Frequency Inverse-Corpus-Frequency):

-The ratio of frequencies in a document over the whole corpus has the effect of supporting terms with high frequency in the document but rare in the rest of the corpusgif while it is moderate with words that have the same frequency over both the document and the corpusgif.
-The scoring function is implemented in such a way that no term gets a weight more than 1, even if the term frequency is bigger than the corpus frequencygif.
+The ratio of frequencies in a document over the whole corpus has the effect of supporting terms with high frequency in the document but rare in the rest of the corpus while it is moderate with words that have the same frequency over both the document and the corpus.
+The scoring function is implemented in such a way that no term gets a weight more than 1, even if the term frequency is bigger than the corpus frequency.
 This adjustment was made to avoid extremely large scores for terms appearing only in the input text.
 Suppose for instance that a word appeared 5 times in a text and twice in the training corpus.
 Then it would have a weight of log(5)/log(2)=2.32, much above the normal weights.
 If this very high score should be kept is however a matter of preference; maybe such a term could be so valuable it deserves such a score.
 I personally favoured the normalised weights for two reasons: First, I found many similar cases not only because these terms were too specific and important for the text but also because of the small size of the corpus that allowed for many zero-frequency terms.
 Second, the problem was magnified for pairs and noun phrases since these diagnostic units had far less appearances.

 There are basically two steps involved in the application of each one of the methods: (1) preparation of the corpus statistics and (2) the sentence scoring and sorting.
 The statistics (i.e. frequencies of diagnostic units) are collected from all the training documents beforehand.
 After this, the only statistics needed to be collected are the input text frequencies.